oriern/SuperPAL/README.md

 ```
   python createSubDatasets.py -alignments_path <ALIGNMENTS_PATH>  -out_dir_path <OUT_DIR_PATH>
 ```

-`transformers` directory was forked from [huggingface](https://github.com/huggingface/transformers) v2.5.1, and edited for our purpose.

-`supervised_oie_wrapper` directory is a wrapper over AllenNLP's pretrained Open IE model that was implemented by Gabriel Stanovsky.
-It was forked from [here](https://github.com/gabrielStanovsky/supervised_oie_wrapper), and edited for our purpose.

 ## Alignment model ##
 To apply aligment model on your own data, follow the following steps: